Pavelezl/Imperative-Programming/README.md

   - Class 11: Literal objects
   - Class 12: More exercises on literal objects, how to traverse them and how to modify their parameters.
   - Class 13: More exercises on functions, iterations, loops and arrays.
-  - Class 13: More exercises on loops and arrays.
+  - Class 14: More exercises on arrays.
+  - Class 15: Bidimensional arrays, iterations and loops.